tuanisworkingonsomeprojects/venvgen/README.md

 ```
 in the terminal and the program will start running.

-# NOT WORKING NOTICE:
-- This library is no longer working under MacOS 18 and Windows 11.
-The developer is currently busy with the school work.
-This library will be fixed soon.
-Stay tune!

 ## Release Note
 - 0.0.1: Beta version, buggy, just can use the first option only.